FinCriticalED: A Visual Benchmark for Financial Fact-Level OCR: Data Annotation

-Third, a \textbf{domain validation review} is conducted after every 100 annotated pages.
-In this phase, a senior financial expert randomly samples 5\% of the annotations to assess factual correctness, sign consistency, and adherence to normalization conventions.
+Third, a \textbf{domain validation review} is conducted after every 100 annotated samples.
+In this phase, a senior financial expert randomly samples 5\% of the annotations to assess factual correctness.
 Feedback from this phase is incorporated into a continuously refined annotation guideline that codifies new patterns or exceptions encountered during labeling.

 Finally, the validated annotations are version-controlled and re-exported to ensure traceability across dataset releases.
-The combination of automated validation, human consensus, and domain-level oversight establishes a high-confidence ground truth benchmark for evaluating factual accuracy and numeric fidelity.
+The combination of automated validation, human consensus, and domain-level oversight establishes a high-confidence ground-truth benchmark for evaluating factual accuracy and numeric fidelity.